MIECO

 The internet has the potential to uplift society — it can promote democracy, open markets, and free expression.
 But it can also promote polarization, mass surveillance, and misinformation.

 More than ever, we need a movement to ensure the internet remains a force for good.
-That’s where you come in.
-The MIECO Program fuels this movement by supporting people like you who are looking to advance a more human-centered internet.
-We take care of the hard stuff – providing funding, mentorship, and amplification – so you can focus all-in on building the future we all envision.
+The MIECO Program fuels this movement by supporting people who are looking to advance a more human-centered internet.

 Who should apply?